What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 - Limited eye movement

-- Tilting the head back to see beneath the eyelids
+- Having to tilt the head back to see beneath the eyelids

-- Raising the eyebrows to lift eyelids up
+- Having to raise the eyebrows to lift the eyelids up

 - Aching or tiredness around the eyebrows and eye area

-- Higher eyelid crease on the affected side
+- A higher eyelid crease on the affected side

-- Eyelid appearance looks different when comparing recent photos to old photos
+- Noticeable eyelid changes when comparing recent and old photos

 Common Causes of Ptosis

-There are a variety of conditions that cause ptosis.
-In most cases, the underlying cause affects the muscles that control your eyelid movements.
+Various conditions can cause ptosis.
+The underlying cause usually affects the muscles that control eyelid movements.

 The eyelid muscles are called the levator palpebrae and Muller’s muscle.
 Other causes of ptosis are related to neurological conditions.

-Types of ptosis are divided into two general groups, congenital or acquired.
-Congenital ptosis is present at birth, while acquired ptosis develops later on in life.
+Congenital ptosis is present at birth, while acquired ptosis develops later in life.

 Myogenic ptosis is related to abnormal development of the levator palpebrae eyelid muscle.